bergzand/libcose/README.md

 ### Testing

 libcose is supplied with a test suite covering most cases.
-Testing requires CUnit as test framework.
-Running al tests is done with
+Testing requires CUnit as test framework and [tinycbor] as additional CBOR library.
+Running al tests is done with:

 ```
 make test